Gauravguddeti/SmartJeb/FRESH_GOOGLE_OAUTH_SETUP.md

 ### Issue: "Invalid login hint"
 **Solution**: Clear browser cookies and try again

+### Issue: Still having problems after following the guide?
+**Complete Nuclear Reset Option:**
+1. **Create a brand new Google Cloud Project:**
+   - Go to Google Cloud Console
+   - Click the project dropdown → "New Project"
+   - Give it a fresh name like "SmartJeb-OAuth-v2"

+2. **Follow all setup steps from scratch** with the new project

+3. **Alternative: Reset existing project completely:**
+   - Delete ALL credentials in "APIs & Services" → "Credentials"
+   - Go to "OAuth consent screen" → Delete all test users
+   - Disable ALL APIs in "APIs & Services" → "Library"
+   - Wait 10-15 minutes for Google's cache to clear
+   - Start fresh with Step 2 of this guide

+### Issue: "This app isn't verified" warning
+**Solution**:
+- This is normal for development
+- Click "Advanced" → "Go to SmartJeb (unsafe)" to continue
+- Or add your email as a test user in OAuth consent screen

 ## 📋 Verification Checklist
 - [ ] Google+ API enabled in Google Cloud Console